 Ukraine and other large-scale cyberattacks are blurring the roles of the law enforcement and intelligence communities in dealing with cyber issues.
 This panel of Senior Members from Law Enforcement and Intelligence will discuss their roles in helping corporate entities and private citizens deal with cyberattacks by a range of bad actors.
 The panel will also touch on the challenges facing the government, and the strategies being adopted to help improve the government's cyber posture.
 Time permitting, the panelists also will discuss how the intelligence community and government agencies can best work together to manage cybersecurity threats.

-This panel will provide an overview of recent developments in international law, particularly in dealing with cybersecurity and cyber warfare.
-It will offer predictions as to what International, Federal, State, and Local government will do in the cyber realm and the impact it may end up having on the private and public sectors.
-It is essential that all companies, practitioners, and advisors in the cyber sector understand the constantly evolving state of applicable rules and regulations.
+With a growing number of malicious state and non-state actors active in the Ukraine, China, Brazil, Mexico, North Korea, and other locations, cyber warfare rules are changing.
+This panel will provide an overview of recent developments in international and domestic law, particularly in dealing with cybersecurity and cyber warfare.
+It will offer predictions as to what International, Federal, State, and Local governments will do in the cyber realm and the impact those actions may end up having on the private and public sectors.
+It is essential that all companies, practitioners, and advisors in the cyber sector understand these constantly evolving rules and regulations on cybersecurity and cyberwarfare.